- General Health and Wellness

 Spirometry is available at Waimauku Doctors.
 It is a tool that measures how effectively your lungs are working.
 It is able to show how much air lungs are able to hold (their volume) and how much air can be breathed in and out (inhaled and exhaled) which is called flow.
 This tool is used to assess damage caused by conditions like COPD (chronic obstructive pulmonary disease – a group that includes bronchitis and emphysema), pulmonary fibrosis, cystic fibrosis and asthma.
 Results are shown on a graph called a pneumotachograph.

-For more information click on the following link http://en.wikipedia.org/wiki/Spirometry
+For more information click the link here.

-Another service offered to you at your GP surgery (primary care practice) is advice and immunisation before you go to another country.
+Another service offered to you at your GP surgery (primary care practice) is Travel Health advice and immunisation before you go to another country.
 While you are likely to have the immunisations needed to live in New Zealand, there may be other injections you need to protect yourself before going for example to Africa or South America.
 In some places you will need protection from rabies or malaria.
 Yellow fever vaccinations are only available at approved centres; please click here to view the centres in the Auckland region.
 Your doctor will be able to tell you what diseases you will need to be protected from in any named country and advise you on other medical matters.

 Ideally 6 weeks before travelling is a good time to get your vaccinations.